Washington Court Records

 Are Juvenile Criminal Records in Washington Open to the Public?

-Juvenile criminal court records are confidential.
+Juvenile criminal court records are generally confidential.
 In some cases, information regarding the juvenile case which is not contained in the file might be released to the public as long as it doesn’t identify the juvenile or relations in any way.
-Only the victim of the crime and the immediate family has the right to know the identity of the minor.
+Only the victim of the crime and the immediate family may obtain the identity of the minor.

 Upon sealing or expungement of the records, the identifying information of the juvenile is not subject to destruction.
 They are still open to the public to access.
 The identifying information includes name, date of birth, address, fingerprints, palm prints, photographs, and other identifying physical characteristics.